JetBrains/Qodana/topics/code-coverage.md

 The IDE highlights the codebase test coverage using color marking.
 By default, the green color means that a particular line was covered, and the red color means the uncovered line of code.

-<note>If you see that the code coverage results look incomplete, you probably need to reconfigure your
+<note>If you see that code coverage results look incomplete, you probably need to reconfigure your
 code coverage tool and generate a new code coverage report.</note>

 <img src="code-coverage-report.png" dark-src="code-coverage-report_dark.png" width="706" alt="The coverage report overview" border-effect="line"/>